Marginalia

 PostgreSQL + pgvector over vector databases

 One database, one backup strategy, one connection pool.
-Vector search combined with SQL filters (WHERE workspace_id = X).
-HNSW indexes for millisecond latencies.
-No Pinecone/Weaviate operational overhead.
-At the scale Marginalia operates, a single Postgres instance with pgvector handles everything.
+Vector search combines with SQL filters (WHERE workspace_id = X).
+HNSW indexes handle latency.
+No Pinecone/Weaviate overhead.

 Local embeddings over API embeddings

 BGE-small-en-v1.5 runs on CPU.
 Zero per-call cost, no rate limits, no network latency.
-Slightly lower quality than Voyage AI or Cohere — but at Marginalia's scale, eliminating API dependencies wins.
+The quality is a bit lower than Voyage AI or Cohere, but at Marginalia's scale, removing API dependencies is worth it.

 SSE over WebSockets

-Search progress is server→client only.
-SSE works over standard HTTP, auto-reconnects, works through any proxy.
-No WebSocket ceremony.
-Client needs to send data?
-Regular POST.
+Search progress is server-to-client only.
+SSE works over standard HTTP, auto-reconnects, and works through any proxy.
+Client writes still use regular POST requests.

 In-memory job tracking